 - Quick & Easy

 That’s a really good variety of plans to choose from.
-You also get 18 different meals to choose from every single week.
-That is leagues above the rest of the competitors like Green Chef or BistroMD that only offers four to six meal options.
+You also get more than 24 different meals to choose from every single week.
+That is leagues above the rest of the competitors like Green Chef or BistroMD which only offers four to six meal options.
 Of course, a lot of the dishes overlap into different plans.
 For example, the chicken breast with salsa verde and succotash is on both the Lean & Clean and the Diabetes-Friendly menus.
 But that makes sense, and I don’t think it detracts from the wide variety of choices you get.

 - Seared steaks with bagna cauda, cauliflower, and radishes